Fermi scale from quantum gravity scaling solution: Conclusions

 For an analytic scaling solution we find that no continuous family of scaling solutions exists.
 Scaling solutions are unique or form a discrete set.
 For an analytic scaling solution the ratio $\varphi_0/M_p$ does not depend on a continuous parameter.
 This has far reaching consequences.
 For example, if a scaling solution would describe the critical surface of a second order quantum electroweak phase transition, no neighbouring scaling solutions with arbitrarily small $\varphi_0/M_p$ are allowed.
 In this case the scaling solution would imply $\varphi_0=0$ in the limit where the infrared cutoff scale $k$ vanishes.
 This could explain why the Fermi scale is tiny as compared to the Planck mass.
 The predicted value would turn out, however, to be too small.

+Our second question asks if a tiny ratio $\varphi_0/M_p$ is predicted by the scaling solution.
 The ratio $\varphi_0/M_p$ is mainly set by the infrared value of the dimensionless cosmon-Higgs coupling $\lambda_m$.
 We find that $\lambda_m$ is determined by the short-distance physics for momenta around or above the field-dependent Planck mass $\chi$.
 The $\beta$-function $\beta_m$ dictating the dependence of $\lambda_m$ on the dimensionless ratio $\tilde{\rho} = \chi^2 / (2k^2)$ vanishes $\sim \tilde{\rho}^{-1}$ for $\tilde{\rho} \gg 1$.
 This holds provided that only the particles of the standard model contribute in this range of $k$.
 Within the effective standard model for $k\ll \chi$ we find no approximately constant contribution to $\beta_m$.
 Such a constant value would lead to a logarithmic dependence of $\lambda_m$ on $\tilde{\rho}$ which would provide for a simple possible solution for the gauge hierarchy.
 An effective theory with light particles beyond the standard model would be needed for such a "low energy solution" of the gauge hierarchy problem.

 If the theory below the Planck mass, or below some grand unified scale in its vicinity, is given by the standard model, one is left with a "high energy solution" for the gauge hierarchy $\varphi_0/M_p$.
 Typically, the value of $\varphi_0/M_p$ is determined in this case by properties of the ultraviolet fixed point.
 We find that $\varphi_0/M_p$ is generically a small parameter $\lesssim 10 ^{-6}$.
 For obtaining the observed value of $10^{-30}$ additional properties are needed.
 This may involve, in particular, enhanced symmetries realised by the scaling solution.
 A natural candidate is the "particle scale symmetry" \cite{CWQS} associated to a second order quantum electroweak phase transition.
-We have discussed the formal conditions for the realisation of this symmetry, but have not attempted to prove that a scaling solution with these properties exists.
+We have discussed the formal conditions for the realisation of this symmetry, but have not attempted to prove that a scaling solution with these properties exists independently of details of the short distnace model.

 Another interesting ultraviolet symmetry is given if the potential $u$ at $\tilde{\rho} = 0$ becomes independent of $\htilde$.
 This realizes shift symmetry in $H$.
 A consequence is the vanishing of $\mu_h$ and $\lambda_h$ for $\tilde{\rho} = 0$.
 This entails additional relations between parameters of the standard model.
 In particular, the boundary condition $\lambda_h (\tilde{\rho} = 0) = 0$ induces a relation between the top quark Yukawa coupling and the gauge coupling.
 The corresponding prediction for the mass of the top quark seems compatible with observation.